+Mission, Vision, and Values

-Mission Vision Values
+Values

-Overall goals within business scope Shared future perception of what the organization wants to become Organizational guide for all business and ethical decisions
+erception of what Organizational guide for all business and ethical decisions and culture

-and culture
+•

 Environmental Scanning

 Process used to expose an organization's potential strengths, weaknesses, opportunities, and threats.

 Relevant Industry Information

 - Strategic benchmarking

 - Competitive analysis

 - Who are major competitors?

 - Where and how do they compete?

 - How aggressively do they compete?

 - What have they done in the past when challenged?

 - Opportunities for alliances

 - Trends shaping the industry

 - Key success factors observed in strong competitors